blockapps/blockapps-rest/README.md

 }
 ```

 We need to fill in the blank `???` with any user who currently has an account.
-This presents another boostrapping problem-- one solution would be to include an application-wide [admin user](https://github.com/blockapps/blockapps-rest-demo/blob/master/config/tester11.deploy.yaml), then parially apply any blockapps-rest function using this super user.
-This is the case in the blockapps-rest demo.
+This presents another boostrapping problem-- one solution would be to include an application-wide [admin user](https://github.com/blockapps/BlockApps-rest-demo/blob/master/config/tester11.deploy.yaml), then parially apply any BlockApps-rest function using this super user.
+This is the case in the BlockApps-rest demo.
 Alternatively you could set a session object which keeps track of the current user who is presumed to already have an account, give it as user input, or whatever your use case suggests.

 Now let's make a function to add notes to the todo list.
 Again, your `TaskManager.sol` contract is assumed to have a function `addTask` which takes arguments `task :: string, urgencyLevel :: uint, deadlineDate :: uint`, so we can do